 "remove the scales of (a fish, etc.)," c.
-1400, from scale (n.1).
-Intransitive sense "to come off in scales" is from 1520s.
+1400, scalen, from scale (n.1).
+Intransitive sense "to separate and come off in scales or thin layers" is from 1520s.
 Related: Scaled; scaling.

-"weigh in scales," 1690s, from scale (n.2).
-Earlier "to compare, estimate" (c.
+1690s, "weigh in scales," from scale (n.2).
+Earlier in a now-obsolete sense "to compare, estimate" (c.
 1600).
-Meaning "measure or regulate by a scale" is from 1798, from scale (n.3); that of "weigh out in proper quantities" is from 1841.
-Scale down "reduce proportionately" is attested from 1887.
-Scale factor is from 1948.
+The meaning "weigh out in proper quantities" is by 1841.
 Related: Scaled; scaling.

 [standard of measure or estimation] late 14c., "series of registering marks; marks laid down to determine distance along a line," (in Chaucer's description of the astrolabe), from Latin scala "ladder, flight of stairs," from *scansla, from stem of scandere "to climb" (see scan (v.)).